Georgia Erased Its Criminal Defamation Statute

 States that Still Have Criminal Defamation Laws

-Several states continue to keep criminal defamation laws on the books including Florida, Idaho, Kansas, Louisiana, Colorado, Michigan, Montana, New Hampshire, New Mexico and North Carolina.
-That said, having such statutes on the books doesn’t mean they’re evoked.
-It’s been a long, long time since someone has been successfully charged with criminal slander or libel in the United States.
+Several states continue to keep criminal defamation laws on the books including Florida, Idaho, Kansas, Louisiana, Colorado, Michigan, Montana, New Hampshire, and North Carolina.
+That said, having such statutes on the books doesn’t mean they’re used.

 Speak With a Defamation Lawyer